LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## AES Encryption using KMS

 ### [1] Policy to be attached to KMS key
-The following file `kmspolicy.json` contains the policy to be attached to the KMS key, which grants specific permissions to  root account and also IAM user which is me at ddd.
+The following file `kmspolicy.json` contains the policy to be attached to the KMS key, which grants specific permissions to  root account and also IAM user which is me at 24188516@student.uwa.edu.au.
 First it grants the root user full access to all KMS operations `kms:*` on all resources `Resource: "*"`.
 Then it allows the IAM user to perform key management operations such as **creating, describing, enabling, disabling, tagging, and deleting** keys.
-Thirdly it allows the IAM user to use the key for cryptographic operations like encrypting, decrypting, re-encrypting, and generating data keys.
+Thirdly, it allows the IAM user to use the key for cryptographic operations like **encrypting, decrypting, re-encrypting, and generating data keys**.
+Lastly it allows the IAM user to manage grants (**create, list, revoke**) for the key onlywhen the grant is for an AWS resource `kms:GrantIsForAWSResource`.

 ```
 # kmspolicy.json